 A: You must meet the following minimum qualifications.

-- Have the minimum of a bachelor’s degree in a crop related field approved by the Arkansas State Plant Board and 2 years’ experience working in the field of crop management.
+- Have a minimum of a bachelor’s degree in a crop-related field approved by the Arkansas State Plant Board and two years experience working in the field of crop management.

-- Have 7 years of continuous experience working for a licensed agricultural consultant.
+- Have seven years of continuous experience working for a licensed agricultural consultant.

 Q: How can I take the Arkansas Agricultural Consultant’s Test?

 A: Fill out Form 1087, Pre-Application To Take the Arkansas Agricultural Consultant’s Test, found in the forms section of the web page.
 Follow the form instructions for submission.
 You must also submit official college transcripts and a notarized history of work experience with your application.
 The test is offered at the Plant Industries Division.
 Call 501-225-1598 and ask for the Agricultural Consultants Program to make arrangements.
 You may take the test in person for free, or the test is also offered online for a $15.00 convenience fee.

 Q: Where can I find study material to prepare for the test?

 A: The following material offered through the University of Arkansas Division of Agriculture and other sources may assist in preparing to take the Arkansas Agricultural Consultants Test.
 In addition, your local Cooperative Extension Office may have additional resources.